 What if leisure and business become friends and thrive in the same environment happily?
 Sounds alien, right?
 Quite possible because a trip to another destination will be a foolhardy venture if there is no extra exploration and fun allowed.

 B-Leisure trips are on the horizon and certainly gaining popularity.
-These trips give the employee on-the-go, the liberty to take his/her family, parents or spouse along and spend some time away at a new destination.
+These trips give the employee on-the-go, the liberty to take his/her family, parents, or spouse along and spend some time away at a new destination.

 A leader must encourage such trips or at least ask the management to consider the proposition.
-Employees feel rewarded with the opportunity in-hand and a few moments of happiness with their loved ones.
+Employees feel rewarded with the opportunity in hand and a few moments of happiness with their loved ones.

 2. Wellness Retreats

-Retreat means disconnect.
+Retreat means to disconnect.
 A person can disconnect from anything and everything that does not serve their highest good.
 But this is not about abrupt resignation emails.

 There are many wellness retreats ideas like Yoga retreats, detox sessions, and spiritual retreats which can offer relief to the soul and a much-needed break as well.